nycmeshnet/docs/content/hardware/mikrotikomnitik5ac.md

 The Omnitik 5ac is an outdoor switch/router with a built-in 5Ghz 802.11ac access point, omnidirectional antenna, and 5 gigabit ethernet ports.
 Be sure to get the POE version.
 Here are [the config instructions](../config/#omni)

+The OmniTik serves a few purposes for us.
+We can plug in other devices such as a LiteBeam, or run cables down to apartments.
+It acts as an AP for the rooftop, and also runs our config of WDS and OSPF so it will mesh with other OmniTiks or SXTsqs within a few blocks

 _Please be sure to see [MikroTik Specifics](/hardware/mikrotikspecifics) for extra info about Mikrotik devices, how to connect, etc._

 ![MikroTik OmniTik PoE 5ac Front View](/img/hardware/mikrotik_omnitik5poeac_front.jpg)